 In the past, most companies believed that women were incapable of handling tasks that involved labour and manual effort.
-But now situations have changed, thanks to the increased awareness on gender diversity in the industry, companies today have realised the importance of women into their businesses, particularly into senior and mid-level leadership positions.
+But now scenarios have changed, thanks to the increased awareness on gender diversity in the industry, companies today have realised the importance of women into their businesses, particularly into senior and mid-level leadership positions.

 While speaking to Malathi, our client and a talent acquisition manager with a tier 1 firm, I realised that women are discriminated in industries even today.
 Malathi, who has been working in the recruitment industry for 13 years now has seen the HR industry, particularly in India, evolve tremendously.
 She says that spreading awareness on gender equality and gender neutral policies has helped India dig its way out of patriarchal norms.

 According to Malathi, hiring women candidates has always been a complex task as the recruiters take into consideration several constraints like time, transport etc. Some of the common problems that recruiters might face before hiring women are: